This privacy notice provides you with details of how we collect and process your personal data.

 We may collect data from third parties such as analytics providers such as Google based outside the EU, advertising networks such as Facebook based outside the EU, such as search information providers such as Google based outside the EU, providers of technical, payment and delivery services, such as data brokers or aggregators.

-We also collect data from publicly availably sources such as the Law Directory of The Law Society of Ireland, the Companies Registration Office and others.
+We also collect data from publicly availably sources such as the Companies Registration Office and others.

 4. MARKETING COMMUNICATIONS